Boarders/slick-blog/site/posts/halting2.md

   fix  : ∀ {a} → Expr (Γ , a) a → Expr Γ a
 ```

-The names are largely self-explanatory but we explicitly note that we are
+The names are largely self-explanatory but we observe that we use `bool`
-using $\mathrm{bool}$ for the conditional.
-It is also worth pointing out that
+for the conditional instead of `if`.
+It is also worth noting that
-as both $\mathrm{lam}$ and $\mathrm{fix}$ are binding forms, they take arguments
+as `lam` and `fix` are binding forms, they take arguments
 with contexts extended by the type of the bound variable.

-We give an identical approach to variable substitution as in PLFA by first defining context
+We give an identical approach to variable substitution as in [PLFA](https://plfa.github.io/)
-extension and variable renaming:
+by first defining context extension and variable renaming:

 ```agda
 ext : ∀ {Γ Δ : Con}